Dirlewanger Brigade

-During its operations, the unit participated in the mass murder of civilians and in other war crimes in German-occupied Eastern Europe.
-It gained a reputation among Wehrmacht and Waffen-SS officers for its brutality.
-Several members such as Hans von Cullen were put to death post-war by ad-hoc tribunals.
-Several commanders attempted to remove Dirlewanger from command and to dissolve the unit, but powerful patrons within the Nazi apparatus protected Dirlewanger and intervened on his behalf.
-Amongst other actions, the unit took part in the destruction of Warsaw in late 1944 and in the massacre of around 100,000 of Warsaw's inhabitants in August 1944 during the Warsaw Uprising – as well as in the brutal suppression of the Slovak National Uprising of August to October 1944.
+During its operations, the unit participated in the mass murder of civilians and committed other atrocities in German-occupied Eastern Europe.
+It gained a reputation among Wehrmacht and the Waffen-SS officers for its brutality.
+It epitomized the "anti-partisan activity on the Eastern front that emerged from the image of the hunt and the animalization of the enemy."
+The unit continuously committed sadistic acts of violence, torture, rape and murder, and enjoyed plundering wherever they went.
+Dirlewanger himself often beat and killed his own troops as well, especially when they displeased him.

+According to French historian Christian Ingrao, Dirlewanger's unit committed the worst atrocities of the Second World War, while the American historian Timothy Snyder noted they committed more atrocities than any other unit.
+The unit killed at least 30,000, and possibly over 120,000 civilians in Belarus alone.
+Several German commanders and officials attempted to remove Dirlewanger from command and to dissolve the unit, but powerful patrons within the Nazi apparatus protected Dirlewanger and intervened on his behalf.
+Amongst other actions, the unit took part in the destruction of Warsaw in late 1944 and in the Wola massacre of more than 50,000 of Warsaw's inhabitants in August 1944 during the Warsaw Uprising – as well as in the brutal suppression of the Slovak National Uprising of August to October 1944.